MS, OTR/L, FAOTA

 Welcome.
 Present essential information about dementia:

-A. Discuss four truths about all types of dementia
+Discuss four truths about all types of dementia

-B. Describe various brain structural changes in dementia
+Describe structural changes in the brain

-C. Describe dementia changes in sensory processing and other functional changes
+Describe dementia changes in sensory processing and other functional changes

-D. Discuss differences among the most common forms of dementia
+Discuss differences among the most common forms of dementia

-E. Highlight differences between ‘normal’ and ‘not normal’ aging
+Highlight differences between typical and atypical aging

 Afternoon Session

-B. Methods of cueing
+Visual-Verbal-Touch sequence of cueing

-C. Demonstrate techniques for managing challenging situations scenarios using role play
+Demonstrate techniques for managing challenging situations scenarios using role play

 Learning Objectives